 It continues to be assumed that rates of exit will increase as participants receive early intervention supports, and the NDIA focuses on ensuring participants continue to meet the access criteria (as per the NDIS Act).

+Nevertheless, the projections show a large rise in participants aged 15-24 in the years from 2025 (121,833) to 2030 (191,0150); the proportion of all participants in this age range rises from 18.2% to 22.2%.
+The Report comments:

+Young adults represent a growing proportion of the Scheme’s participant numbers as the children from the intake of prior projection years begin to age and transition into older age bands.

+The fact that the number of people aged 0-14 is so much above the 2011 estimates, and that they are expected to lead to significant increases in the 15-24 age group, is a serious issue for the NDIS going forward.

 The 2020-21 report contains a number of Recommendations about the future of the NDIS.
 Recommendation 9 is important here:

 The NDIA should reassess eligibility for participants who entered through early intervention as part of the normal course of business, whilst providing reassurance to those who exit the Scheme that it will be available to them in the future should their circumstances change.